Easy Spicy Salmon Rolls with Homemade Sriracha Mayo

 Print Pin

-Easy Spicy Salmon Sushi Burritos or Rolls
+Easy Spicy Salmon Rolls with Homemade Sriracha Mayo

 Reminiscent of our favorite spicy salmon rolls, these portable sushi burritos (or you can serve them as rolls) can be made ahead and don’t require a sushi mat!
 A ginger- and sriracha-spiked salmon salad gets rolled in nori with sushi rice, cucumber and avocado.
 You'll need to make a batch of Easy Sushi Rice before beginning.
 Watch how to assemble and roll the sushi in this video.